Tag Tournament 2

 System actually makes insanely-badass-looking juggles easier to learn and perform.

-After 17 years, Tekken is
+After 17 years, Tekken

-still delivering its brand of 3D fighting with style and finesse.
+still delivers with style and finesse.

 Just as it